sudheerj/javascript-interview-questions/README.md

 383. ### How to cancel a fetch request

-     Until few days back, One shortcoming of native promises is no direct way to cancel a fetch request.
+     Until a few days back, One shortcoming of native promises is no direct way to cancel a fetch request.
 But the new `AbortController` from js specification allows you to use a signal to abort one or multiple fetch calls.
      The basic flow of cancelling a fetch request would be as below,
      1. Create an `AbortController` instance
      2. Get the signal property of an instance and pass the signal as a fetch option for signal